tiangolo/uvicorn-gunicorn-starlette-docker/README.md

 * [`python3.7-alpine3.8` _(Dockerfile)_](https://github.com/tiangolo/uvicorn-gunicorn-starlette-docker/blob/master/docker-images/python3.7-alpine3.8.dockerfile)
 * [`python3.6-alpine3.8` _(Dockerfile)_](https://github.com/tiangolo/uvicorn-gunicorn-starlette-docker/blob/master/docker-images/python3.6-alpine3.8.dockerfile)

-**Note**: Note: There are [tags for each build date](https://hub.docker.com/r/tiangolo/uvicorn-gunicorn-starlette/tags).
+**Note**: There are [tags for each build date](https://hub.docker.com/r/tiangolo/uvicorn-gunicorn-starlette/tags).
 If you need to "pin" the Docker image version you use, you can select one of those tags.
 E.g. `tiangolo/uvicorn-gunicorn-starlette:python3.7-2019-10-15`.

 # uvicorn-gunicorn-starlette